 - Sacrospinous fixation: during this operation, your vagina is hitched up and stitched to a ligament inside your pelvis, called your sacrospinous ligament.
 It is usually carried out through your vagina and so no cut in your abdomen is needed.

 You may need to stay in hospital for a few days after your operation.
-Full recovery may take up to six to eight weeks.
+Full recovery may take up to 6-8 weeks.
 You should avoid heavy lifting and sexual intercourse during this time.
 There is a chance that a prolapse can return after surgery.

 What is the outlook (prognosis) for genitourinary prolapse?

-Left untreated, GU prolapse will usually gradually get worse.
+Left untreated, genitourinary (GU) prolapse will usually gradually become worse.
 However, this is not always the case.
 Sometimes it can improve with no treatment.
 The outlook is best for younger women who are of a normal weight and are in good health.
 The outlook is worst for older women, those in poor physical health and those who are overweight.
-GU prolapse can return after surgery in about 17 in 100 women over 10 years.
+GU prolapse can return after an operation.
+About 29 in 100 women need another operation at some point.
+For 13 in 100 women this occurs within five years of the original operation.

 Can genitourinary prolapse be prevented?

-There are a number of things that may possibly help to prevent GU prolapse.
+There are a number of things that may possibly help to prevent genitourinary (GU) prolapse.
 However, not all of these have been proven.
 Simple things that you can do are:

-- Regular pelvic floor exercises, especially if you are planning to get pregnant, are pregnant, or have given birth.
+- Regular pelvic floor exercises, especially if you are planning to become pregnant, are pregnant, or have given birth.

 - If you are overweight, try to lose weight.